daniel-evers/bactwin-data/README.md

 # License

 Unless otherwise noted, this project is licensed under the permissive [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+Further information can be found in the [NOTICE](./NOTICE) file.